Writer Frequently Asked Questions

 Can a client request revisions?

 Yes.
-As part of the WriterAccess satisfaction guarantee policy to clients, one round of revisions is required if the order does not meet their expectations and they would like to remove the writer and get a refund for their order.
+As part of the WriterAccess satisfaction guarantee policy to clients, one round of revisions is required by the client if the order does not meet their expectations and they would like to remove the writer and get a refund for their order.
 Clients can request revisions for a number of reasons: